NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.object_info/Tutorial/object_info.tutorial.md

     # END NEW
 ```

+ ### Step 4.1.4: Define a new function
-Although we have created this new function to get the position, we have yet to define the position.
+ Although you created this new function to get the position, you've yet to define the position.
 The position will be defined in a new function based on the bounding box we will create for the primitive.
-This new function will be named `get_position` and in this function we will begin by getting the stage:
+Name the new function `get_position()` and use it to get the stage:

 ```python
 ...